JonasAlv/twow-launcher-fix/README.md

 to manually run the app open ~/Games/turtle-wow/

-to be more open, all it does is pull the twow launcher from turtle-wow.org, remove all x11 and wayland bundled libs and then it will repack into a new appimage that will use system libs instead removing all files and keeping only the fixed appimage...
+to be more open, all it does is pull the twow launcher from turtle-wow.org, remove all x11 and wayland bundled libs and then it will repack into a new appimage that will use system libs instead, removing all files and keeping only the fixed appimage...

 to install copy and paste below command:
 ```